-Graduate students may also be eligible to borrow under the Federal Direct PLUS Loan program up to PSU's COA minus other estimated financial assistance.
-A request form will need to be completed to request this PLUS Loan.
+Graduate students may also be eligible to borrow under the Federal Direct PLUS Loan program up to PSU's cost of attendance (COA) minus other estimated financial assistance.
+A Graduate PLUS Loan Request form will need to be completed to request this loan.
 The request form and additional information about the process is available at plymouth.edu/office/financial-aid/graduate-financial-aid/2012-2013-aid.

 All Direct PLUS applicants are required to complete the FAFSA at fafsa.ed.gov and must have applied for the maximum annual Federal Direct Loan eligibility before applying for a graduate Federal Direct PLUS Loan.
-There is a loan fee of 4 percent of the principal amount charged for each Direct PLUS Loan.
+There is a loan fee of 4+ percent of the principal amount charged for each Direct PLUS Loan.
 This fee helps reduce the cost of making these low-interest loans.
-The fee and rebate will be applied before students receive any loan money.
+The fee will be applied before students receive any loan money.